diegozea/PairwiseListMatrices.jl/doc/index.md

 # Benchmark

-`PairwiseListMatrix` is faster than a full matrix to make operatation like `sum` and `mean` in the whole matrix, since it is cache efficient.
+`PairwiseListMatrix` is faster than a full matrix to make operation like `sum` and `mean` in the whole matrix, since it is cache efficient.
 However it is slower than a full matrix for reducing along dimensions.

  - [Creation benchmark](http://nbviewer.ipython.org/github/diegozea/PairwiseListMatrices.jl/blob/master/test/creation_bech.ipynb)
  - [Statistics benchmark](http://nbviewer.ipython.org/github/diegozea/PairwiseListMatrices.jl/blob/master/test/stats_bench.ipynb)